-The most common question we receive when discussing the IV ICON Twins compounding system is whether it can prepare other compounded sterile products besides antibiotics.
-The answer to that is yes, the system can adapt to different compounding needs, not just antibiotics.
-The next question would usually be “why call it an antibiotic robot then?”
+The most common question when discussing the IV ICON Twins compounding system is whether it can prepare other compounded sterile products besides antibiotics.
+The answer is yes, the system can adapt to different compounding needs, not just antibiotics.
+The next question would be, “why call it an antibiotic robot then?”

 The first IV ICON Twins was a development project for Central Finland Central Hospital, which had a demand for compounding intravenous antibiotics as fast as possible due to their high-volume needs.
-The main requirement given by Central Finland Central Hospital was that the system had to efficiently mass reconstitute and compound antibiotic doses.
+The main requirement given by Central Finland Central Hospital was that the system had to mass reconstitute and compound antibiotic doses efficiently.
 It also needed to meet the regulatory aspects of EU’s GMP guidelines.

-In 2016, the installation of the first IV ICON Twins at Central Finland Central Hospital was completed.
-The system is capable of mixing 400 doses per hour, and up to hundreds of thousands of doses annually.
+In 2016, the first IV ICON Twins installation at Central Finland Central Hospital was completed.
+The system can mix 400 doses per hour, up to hundreds of thousands of doses annually.
 The hospital, now known as Hospital Nova, has since purchased a second IV ICON Twins due to their expansion in operation.

-Even though the system was originally promoted as an antibiotic robot to answer the major need for mass compounding back then, the intention for it to compound more than just antibiotics had been taken into consideration.
+Even though the system was originally promoted as an antibiotic robot to answer the major need for mass compounding back then, its intention to compound more than just antibiotics had been considered.

 The first turning point for our IV ICON Twins was realized soon after, following a tender from Helsinki University Hospital.
-The tender called for a compounding platform that could adapt to multiple compounding procedures with traditional and not-so-traditional products as a result.
+The tender called for a compounding platform that could adapt to multiple compounding procedures with traditional and not-so-traditional products.
 NewIcon was chosen to deliver such a platform using our IV ICON Twins.

-The unique design of the system allows for a flexibility that is needed to answer the diverse needs in compounding of every hospital.
+The system’s unique design allows for the flexibility needed to answer the diverse needs in compounding of every hospital.
 With this new direction, we expect the possible applications for the IV ICON Twins to be virtually endless.

-To get more information about Helsinki University Hospital’s project of the IV ICON Twins Compounding System, stay tuned for our upcoming news release.
-Also, feel free to contact us for any discussion about the system and how it manages different compounding needs.
+Stay tuned for our upcoming news release to get more information about Helsinki University Hospital’s project of the IV ICON Twins Compounding System.
+Also, contact us to discuss the system and how it manages different compounding needs.